ogradyc01/GoldenCheetah/Options_Overview.md

 ### Passwords

-TBC: Data of this view is stored per Athlete

 Athlete specific definition of websites and passwords for data upload and download.
-More details: [Passwords] (http://github.com/GoldenCheetah/GoldenCheetah/wiki/Options: Passwords)
+More details: [Upload / Download from/to external web-sites] (Special Topics: Upload_Download to_from external web sites)

+_Note: Data of this view is stored separate per athlete_

 ### Appearance